-- ♦ IHRC is not calibrated - System CLK = ILRC or IHRC/64 (by Boot-up_Time) - ♦ Watchdog timer is enabled, ILRC is enabled, PA5 is in input mode,
+- ♦ IHRC is not calibrated - ◆ System CLK = ILRC or IHRC/64 (by Boot-up\Time) - ♦ Watchdog timer is enabled, ILRC is enabled, PA5 is in input mode,

 5.4.4.
-External Crystal Oscillator
+External Crystal Oscillator (Only PML100B Support)

-If crystal oscillator is used, a crystal or resonator is required between X1 and X2.
-Fig.2 shows the hardware connection under this application; the range of operating frequency of crystal oscillator can be from 32 KHz to 4MHz, depending on the crystal placed on; higher frequency oscillator than 4MHz is NOT supported.
+If crystal oscillator is used, a crystal is required between X1 and X2.
+User can choose to use the built-in crystal oscillator capacitor or external resonant capacitor C1/C2 between X1 and X2.
+Fig.2 shows the hardware connection under this application; the operating frequency of crystal oscillator just can be 32KHz, higher frequency oscillator than 32KHz is NOT supported by PML100B.